 A pleasure to photograph weddings at, it's a wonderful choice for brides and grooms, with numerous outstanding reception venues in the immediate vicinity of the church.

 The Lighthouse Building, which is where this couple's reception took place, is literally steps away from the church on Camp Street.
 Historic Gallier Hall is just around the corner on St. Charles Avenue, the elegant Loews Hotel and Le Pavillon are both right down Poydras Street, and New Orleans Board of Trade is fairly close as well.
-Also nearby are some fabulous Warehouse District venues, such as The Chicory, Restaurant August, Tomas Bistro, and Generations Hall.
+Also nearby are some fabulous CBD and Warehouse District venues, such as The Chicory, Restaurant August, The Gallery Venue at Tomas, The Capital on Baronne, and Generations Hall.
 A little further out, but still within easy distance of a Second Line Parade, are the Roosevelt Hotel and Federal Ballroom, with several French Quarter venues also being within walking distance and more being just a quick bus ride away.

 Here is what the bride wrote about me after the wedding: